 - This octopus bowl is definitely unique (I kind of like it)!

-- 6. Hard plastic items are often safe for the chemically sensitive.
-Look for ABX plastic, acrylic, PE and PP. There are a lot of modern furniture items made of hard plastic like Eames style chairs, and clear thick modern side tables.
+- Hard plastic items are often safe for the chemically sensitive, mold sensitive, and allergy sufferers.
+Look for ABX plastic, acrylic, PE, and PP. There are a lot of modern furniture items made of hard plastic like Eames-style chairs (above) and clear thick modern side tables.
 If that is their style, ask them which types of plastics (and which stores) are safe for them!

 - My post on furniture has more ideas.

-- 7. Real gold and real silver jewelry is safe for most people with sensitivities.
+- Real gold and real silver jewelry is safe for most people with sensitivities.
 Check in to see if this is the case, and if they don’t need anything more fundamental to survival.
-I love the selection of hand made jewelry on Etsy.
+I love the selection of hand-made jewelry on Etsy.
 Amazon has more small sellers now and their curated page helps you to find cool and unique options.

-- 8. Solid wood items are safe for some, but not all, environmentally sensitive folks.
+- Solid wood items are safe for some, but not all, environmentally sensitive folks.
 Be sure to check in with the person you are buying for.
-Etsy features many custom made wooden items (from stools to carvings) for which you could make a special request on the sealant.
+Etsy features many custom-made wooden items (from stools to carvings) for which you could make a special request on the sealant.

-- 9. Stone items are safe for almost everyone with sensitivities if it doesn’t have a sealer.
+- Stone items are safe for almost everyone with sensitivities especially if it doesn’t have a sealer.
 These agate coasters are cool.
 A small stone carving would likely work too.

-- 10. Becoming fully fragrance-free so you can have a fragrance free visit!
-Ask them which shampoos, laundry detergents and other products you could use that would make it safe for you to visit them.
-To visit those extremely sensitive to mold, being willing to shower and change upon arrival can often help someone have a safe visit.
+- Becoming fully fragrance-free so you can have a fragrance-free visit!
+Ask them which shampoos, laundry detergents, and other products you could use that would make it safe for you to visit them.
+To visit those extremely sensitive to mold or other allergens, being willing to shower and change upon arrival can often help someone have a safe visit.

-- 15. Supplements you know they need, or a gift certificate to a supplement store like Vitacost (ask them where it’s safe for them to buy their supplements).
-Consider a monthly Amazon auto ship of supplements for someone very much in need of help.
+- Supplements you know they need, or a gift certificate to a supplement store like Vitacost (ask them where they buy their supplements).
+Consider a monthly Amazon auto-ship of supplements for someone very much in need of help.
 I use Amazon and Vitacost myself.

-- 16. Air Purifiers – be sure to check in with which brands they think they would do well with (or if they need this).
-I have two posts on air purifiers, one list is more focused on particulates and offgassing, the other on mold.
+- Air Purifiers – be sure to check in with which brands they think they would do well with (or if they need this).
+I have two posts on air purifiers, one list is more focused on particulates and offgassing, the other on mold prevention.
+For simple allergies, you just need one with a HEPA filter and a good fan.

-- 17. Water filters.
+- Water filters.
 Ask them if they could use a water filter or help with safe water.
-This could be delivery of spring water, a RO filter for under the sink, a Berkey filter which is best for well water, or a Brita filter for all-purpose or extra filtration.
+This could be delivery of spring water, an RO filter for under the sink, a Berkey filter which is best for well water, or a Brita filter for tap water.

-- 20. Help with practical needs.
-Many folks with chemical and mold sensitivities need help with rides in safe vehicles, errands, research into safe products or housing.
+- Help with practical needs.
+Many folks with chemical and mold sensitivities need help with rides in safe vehicles, errands, and research into safe products or housing.

 We might have to return things!